 - What is golf cart insurance?

-- Golf cart insurance coverage
+- Golf cart insurance coverage types

-- Do I need golf cart insurance?
+- Do you need insurance on a golf cart?

 - How much is golf cart insurance?